natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.III%20J.md

 '''Pros:'''

 * Accurate and decently powerful gun
-* Great gun depression
+* Good gun depression
 * Good mobility
-* APCR ammo has very high speed and good penetration, making shooting at long range easier
+* APCR ammo has very high speed and good penetration, making shooting at long-range easier
-* Armour is fairly decent, can protect reliably against lower-ranked tanks
+* Armour is fairly decent and can protect reliably against lower-calibre guns

 '''Cons:'''

-* Penetration is a bit lacking, as is post-penetration against things in up-tiers
+* Average to low armour penetration with regular ammunition
-* Awful turret traverse speed
+* Poor turret traverse speed
-* Flat armour with little slope, weak side armour
+* Flat armour with little slope, thin side armour
-* Large commander's cupola, often sticking out above the terrain, drawing enemy attention
+* Large commander's cupola which can stick out above the terrain and receive fire
-* Rather high fuse sensitivity for such a lacklustre cannon
+* Rather high shell fuse sensitivity relative to the cannon's power

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->
 ===Development===
 The '''Panzerkampfwagen III''' medium tank or the '''Panzer III''' was developed in the 1930s.
 Starting in early 1934, Heinz Guderian set down some specifications for a new tank, which Army Weapons Department took up to design the tank to weigh no more than 24,000 kilograms with a top speed of 35 km per hour.
-This tank's role was to be the main tank of the German army and was expected to destroy opposing tanks, as opposed as a tank made to destroy anti-tank guns and opposing infantrymen, which the [[Panzer IV]] took up in.
+This tank's role was to be the main tank of the German army and was expected to destroy opposing tanks, as opposed to a tank made to destroy anti-tank guns and opposing infantrymen, which the [[Panzer IV]] took up in.

 Daimler-Benz, Krupp, MAN, and Rheinmetall produced prototypes meeting the specifications and the Daimler-Benz model was chosen after testing in 1936-1937.
 The Panzer III model used a leaf-spring suspension in its early models (Ausf.
 A - Ausf.
 D) before utilizing a six-wheeled torsion-bar suspension in the [[Pz.III E|Ausf.
 E]] and beyond.
 The Panzer III had a crew of five people, the commander, gunner, loader, driver, and assistant driver.
 The best feature of the Panzer III during its introduction that is the most overlooked was the three-man turret, which was not as common at the time.
 This frees the commander to be able to effectively command the tank while maintaining situational awareness rather than be burdened by the role of a loader or gunner, improving the combat effectiveness of the tank.
 Despite this rather advanced design, the turret did not have a turret basket for the crew.
 It was a proven design and production began in May 1937.
 The total number of Panzer IIIs tanks constructed in its production life was 5,774 units (excluding [[StuG III F|StuG III]] variant).